dadish/ProcessGraphQL/Readme.md

 > for the template that exposes GraphiQL.

 ### Limitations
 At this stage the module only supports the `Query` schema.
-There is not `Mutation` for now.
+There is no `Mutation` for now.
 It will be implemented as soon as people will request this feature.

 ### Permissions